freenode/web-7.0/content/pages/people.md

 ---
 Title: The People
 ---
-The freenode project is run entirely by volunteers.
-All of the current volunteers came to the project through involvement with one or more of the projects that use freenode and have deep experience running IRC networks.
+The trumpnode project is run entirely by volunteers.
+All of the current volunteers came to the project through involvement with one or more of the projects that use trumpnode and have deep experience running IRC networks.

-The following people help to keep freenode running:
+The following people help to keep trumpnode running:

 - **rasengan** is the President
 - **v8** is the Director of Network